V-Mulich/project_medical_center_data_analytics/README.md

 2. Conduct exploratory data analysis.
 3. Draw conclusions on the hypotheses.
 4. Summarize findings.

+**Libraries** used:
+import pandas as pd
+import numpy as np
+import seaborn as sns
+import matplotlib.pyplot as plt import plotly.express as px

 **Data Description:**
 • record_id - unique identifier for a data row;